CoreBytee/AxiomProxy/README.md

 7. **Start** the game from Prism Launcher.
 The proxy will launch automatically.
 8. **Profit!**

+## Troubleshooting
+If you get an error when joining the proxied localhost server, retry until the stars align...

 ## Configuration
 Edit the `.env` file to customize proxy settings as needed.
 Refer to comments in the `.env.example` for available options.